WHAT IS AN LEI NUMBER?

 LEI is all about connecting the dots!

 The vision of GLEIF is to have one universal registration number for all entities around the globe.
 This is an identifier that would provide standardised and high-quality reference data.

 "We believe that ultimately there should be one identity behind every business.
 Having an LEI number will help to achieve this objective."

 GLEIF - Global Legal Entity Identifier Foundation.

 Who can issue an LEI number?

 Issuance of LEI numbers is governed by GLEIF.
 The GLEIF is the foundation which controls the issuance of legal entity identifiers.
 The GLEIF does not itself issue LEIs, they are instead issued through a network of public and private companies acting as LOUs.
 Their purpose is to supply registration, the renewal of LEI numbers, and act as a gateway for organisations that wish to obtain an LEI number.
 A list of LOUs can be found here.

 The LEI Registry is not an LOU.
 Instead, the LEI Registry acts as Registration Agent.
 Our task is to help companies and public entities obtain reliable information about an legal entity identifier, and manage communication between LOUs and entities wishing to apply for an LEI.
-We validate data provided with publically available services such as the Division of Corporations (Secretary of State), etc. More information about Registration Agents can be found here.
+We check data provided with publically available services such as the Division of Corporations (Secretary of State), etc. More information about Registration Agents can be found here.